-The Company's specialized diagnostic services are performed based on a written test requisition form or an electronic equivalent.
-The performance obligation is satisfied and revenues are recognized once the diagnostic services have been performed and the results have been delivered to the ordering physician.
-These diagnostic services are billed to various payers, including client direct billing, commercial insurance, Medicare and other government payers, and patients.
+The Company's specialized clinical services are performed based on a written test requisition form or electronic equivalent.
+The performance obligation is satisfied and revenues are recognized at the point in time the clinical services have been performed and the results have been delivered to the ordering physician.
+These clinical services are billed to various payers, including client direct billing, commercial insurance, Medicare and other government payers, and patients.
 Revenue is recorded for all payers based on the amount expected to be collected, which considers implicit price concessions.
 Implicit price concessions represent differences between amounts billed and the estimated consideration the Company expects to receive based on negotiated discounts, historical collection experience, and other anticipated adjustments, including anticipated payer denials.
-Collection of consideration the Company expects to receive typically occurs within 90 to 120 days of billing for commercial insurance, Medicare and other governmental and self-pay patients and within 60 to 90 days of billing for client payers.